 6-7(D)(3)(a) The proposed amendment is consistent with the spirit and intent of the ABC Comp Plan, as amended (including the distinction between Areas of Consistency and Areas of Change), and with other policies and plans adopted by the City Council.

-6-7(D): Amendment to IDO Text - Citywide 6-7(D)(3): Review and Decision Criteria
+6-7(D)(3)(b) The proposed amendment does not apply to only one lot or development project.
+6-7(D)(3)(c) The proposed amendment promotes public health, safety, and welfare.